-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

-The Idaho Balance of State (BOS) CoC uses Homeless Connect, its Coordinated Entry system, to transition homeless persons into permanent housing and independent living, especially the identified target populations (chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth).
-People experiencing homelessness, especially these priority populations, receive higher scores during assessment, which places them higher on the Homeless Connect queue.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again persons into permanent housing and independent living, especially the identified target populations (chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth).
+People experiencing homelessness, especially these priority populations, receive higher scores during assessment, which places them higher on the CE queue.
 As openings become available, those highest in the queue are referred to housing.
 Service providers then work to rapidly transition households into housing, and work to keep them there.